nicholasyager/cellular-automata/README.md

 A general simulator that will simulate a elementary cellular automata using any of the 256 rule sets available to elementary automata.

+    elementary.py <rule>

     Usage:

-    elementary.py <rule>
+        elementary.py 110
+        elementary.oy 126

     Options:
         rule: An interger rule that is the decimal representation of the 16 bit binary rule set.
 The default is Rule 110.